npm-balink/alerter/README.md

 This code create an Alerter object and insert the explanation of the relevant error.

+> 👉 You have the option to send only part of our 3 communication channels
-In addition, defines whether to use all or only some of the communication channels.
+> you can simply define whether to use all or only some of the communication channels.

 ```TypeScript
   const alerter = new Alerter(config);